Patizy-tel/foodstyles-patel-solution/README.md

 //////////////////////////////////////////////////////////////////////
 some of the ideas i have to improve  this solution is to create some sort of caching mechannism for those words  that are being searched more frequently

+lastly im really greatful for considering my solution and my application , it means a lot  for me  big time

+ony of my previous personal projects that i  have been working on is  an online groceries and delivery solution and this challenge opened  me up on a diferent approach when it comes to implementing search and filtering  on top of implemeting microservices using  the likes of rabbitmq and kaffka